othea32/major-tripping.github.io/README.md

   -- add a Weather api for the weather in the area
   -- add retail api for the local retail in the area

+To be worked on/fixed:
+  -- the search bar doesnt function properly, but you are able to pan and zoom in & out all over the map to other countries.

 Personal challanges:
   -- using Material UI
   -- adding the right info needed to the api

 # Getting Started with Create React App